matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 Read receipts and read markers assume a single chronological timeline.
 Threading changes that assumption making the current API not very practical.

-Clients can synthetize read receipts but it is possible that some notification get lost upon a fresh start where the clients have to start off the `m.read` information received from the homeserver.
+Clients can synthetize read receipts but it is possible that some notifications get lost upon a fresh start where the clients have to start off the `m.read` information received from the homeserver.